Personal injury and personal liability are two distinct concepts when it comes to homeowner insurance policies and legal claims.

-Personal Liability vs. Personal Injury Insurance
+Understanding Personal Liability Insurance

-Most homeowners insurance policies do not automatically come with personal injury coverage.
-This is an optional type of coverage the company must endorse.
-If you wish to purchase personal injury coverage through your homeowners insurance provider, you will need to pay $15 to $20 extra per year for the endorsement, on average.
-Buying personal injury insurance could protect your assets if someone else files a lawsuit against you for psychological damages.
-Meanwhile, personal liability insurance will protect you against claims for physical damages.
+Homeowners insurance policies usually don’t automatically include personal injury coverage.
+If you want to buy personal injury coverage from your homeowners insurer, you’ll typically pay an extra $15 to $20 per year.
+Getting personal injury insurance could protect your assets if someone sues you for psychological harm.
+Personal liability insurance, on the other hand, will protect you against claims for bodily injury or property damage.

 Which Type of Insurance Is Right for You?